November 15, 2025 · 6 min read

 What credentials actually filter for

-A credential is a signal of a threshold, not a description of a mind.
-Getting into a particular university, passing a particular exam, holding a particular job title — these tell you that someone cleared a bar that other people also cleared.
-They say almost nothing about how that person's mind actually works.
+A credential is a signal of a threshold rather than a description of a mind.
+Getting into a particular university, passing a particular exam, holding a particular job title: these tell you that someone cleared a bar that other people also cleared, but they say almost nothing about how that person's mind actually works.

-Credentials filter for competence and conformity, roughly.
-They are not a map of minds.
+Credentials filter, roughly, for competence and conformity.
+They are not, in other words, a map of minds.

 The sorting problem no one is solving

-The people who match you intellectually are scattered.
-They are in different countries, different industries, different disciplines.
-Some of them have prestigious credentials; many don't.
+The people who match you intellectually are scattered across different countries, different industries, different disciplines.
+Some of them have prestigious credentials; many do not.
 Some are academics; many are not.
-Some are on Twitter; many have opted out.
-Some write publicly; many don't.
+Some write publicly; many do not.

 Interest is not the same as thinking style

 Interest-based communities come closer than professional networks, but they still miss something important.
-Two people can both be interested in philosophy of mind and approach it in ways that make sustained intellectual engagement exhausting rather than energizing.
+Two people can both be interested in the philosophy of mind and approach it in ways that make sustained intellectual engagement exhausting rather than energising.

 The intellectual compatibility question